reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/currenttenant/c8y_currenttenant_get.md

 ```
 $ c8y currenttenant get
 Get the current tenant (based on your current credentials)

+$ c8y currenttenant get --withParent
+Get the current tenant including the parent tenant (based on your current credentials)

 ```

 ### Options

 ```
   -h, --help         help for get
+      --withParent   When set to true, the returned result will contain the parent of the current tenant
 ```

 ### Options inherited from parent commands